Darkera524/lvs-metrics/README.md

 # **lvs-metrics** <sup><sub>_lvs metrics collector for open-falcon_</sub></sup>

-lvs metrics collector for open-falcon.
+local version of lvs metrics collector for open-falcon.

+changes:
+ - Add the data between the rip and vip
+ - fix the bug of total data(it was rate data before)

 ## Dependencies